Maca Root Herbal Supplement

 Maca root is commonly referred to as the Peruvian Ginseng even though maca and ginseng are not related biologically.
 For centuries, Natural Maca Root has been considered a food in Peru suggesting any risk from consumption is minimal so is considered as safe to eat as any other vegetable food.

-Limited clinical trials have been conducted or are underway on maca root use in sexual dysfunction, libido, infertility, impotence and other conditions though as with most traditional herbs, the potential benefits are based on long observed results over extended periods of time.
+Limited clinical trials have been conducted or are underway on maca root use in female and male sexual dysfunction, libido, infertility, impotence and other conditions though as with most traditional herbs, the potential benefits are based on long observed results, over extended periods of time.

 Maca is a root-like vegetable shaped very much like a turnip (to which it is related) that grows in altitudes above 10,000 feet in the high Andes of Peru.
 For more than two millennia, native Peruvians have traditionally used maca root as food and medicine to promote endurance and improve energy, vitality, sexual virility and fertility.
 In limited studies indicate men who use maca root have been shown to have an increase in libido and healthy sperm.